Juansero29/SFDScripts/CONTRIBUTING.md

 6. Push changes to your fork
 7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.

+## Projects, Milestones and Labels

+Issues are assigned to projects, are categorized with labels and are iterated through milestones.

+On the issues tab, you can filter the issues by project choosing the `Projects` dropdown, and concentrate in the ones that interest you.

+You can also check the iterations with the [Milestones](https://github.com/Juansero29/SFDScripts/milestones) button left to the `New Issue` button.
+Iterations are there to plan out the work to do in a period of time, settting a "delivery date" to the work that is going to be done in said-period.
+The issues present in these milestones are usually what I'm working on on my free time.
+They should be done by the end of the milestone period.
+Then at the end of the period, a new date should be set, and new issues should be added to it.

+To know exactly is a particular issue is being worked on right now, check the `In Progress` issues inside the [Projects](https://github.com/Juansero29/SFDScripts/projects) kanban board.

+You can also check the [Labels](https://github.com/Juansero29/SFDScripts/labels) to get a more precise idea on how I sort Issues and PRs.

 ## Getting Started